Judepragash/vitalpointzIOT/VESPaSketches/README.txt

  - Please contact vitalpointz for howto videos, more details and help.

 ## Known Issues
- - After the vesp updates the device image via OTA, Flashing the new image via IDE may causing eeprom read failure on init data in random scenarios.
-For a work around: Please flash the image again.
+ - After the vesp updates the device image via OTA, Flashing the new image via IDE may cause eeprom read failure on init data in random scenarios.
+For a work around: Re-flash the image again.